Best All-Around Climbing Shoes: Climb ALL THE THINGS

 For a performance fit, go 1-1.5 sizes below your street shoe size (in US Men’s sizes).
 Or, if you’d like to learn more about the shoe, read our full review of the Miura.

 La Sportiva shoes tend to run narrow.
-So, for those of you with wide feet, the Scarpa Instinct is an aggressive lace-up that will climb on anything.
+So, for those of you with wide feet, the Scarpa Instinct VS is an aggressive velcro shoe that will climb on anything.
 The shoe edges and hooks among the best which makes it especially adept at climbing vertical and overhung terrain.

-It isn’t the best for slab climbing due to its downturn, but it comes with the same high-quality rubber as the La Sportiva options do which works well for crack climbing.
+It isn’t the best for slab climbing due to its downturn, but it comes with the same high-quality rubber as the La Sportiva options do.

 Most Comfortable: La Sportiva Mythos